-

 In 1942, according to the U.S. City Directories, 1822-1955, Flora and Lester lived at 2536 Guilford Avenue, Indianapolis, Indiana.

-On 9 May 1974, Flo replaced her social security card due to her name changing to Flora Louise Olcott.
+On 9 May 1974, Flo replaced her Social Security card because her name had changed to Flora Louise Olcott.

 Death

 I am still looking for additional information on Flora.
-I was able to get my hands on a couple of her photo albums after she passed away and am able to share those fun memories of her life.
+After she passed away, I was able to get my hands on a couple of her photo albums and share those fun memories of her life.
 However, I have very few facts about her life so far.
-I didn’t recently find a memorial for her on Find A Grave.

 If you have stories and memories you’d like to share from Flora, please don’t hesitate to leave them in the comments field below.
-I’ll start with my favorite, I heard a story about Flora driving where she was sitting at a red light and then proclaimed “My turn!” and pulled out into traffic.
+I’ll start with my favorite.
+I heard a story about Flora driving.
+She was sitting at a red light and then proclaimed, “My turn!” and pulled out into traffic.

-I don’t remember all of the details of that story but I’m sure someone else can fill them in.
-I am happy to say that I now find myself saying this with my son in the car…except I do it safely and don’t pull out into traffic.
-He might roll his eyes, but it gives me a giggle because I do actually remember Flo.
+I don’t remember all of the details of that story, but I’m sure someone else can fill them in.
+I am happy now to say this with my son in the car…Except I do it safely and don’t pull out into traffic.
+He might roll his eyes, but it gives me a giggle because I do remember Flo.

-Flo was a grandmother of mine, one that I admired greatly.
-As a young girl in the 50s and 60s I did not know women that were independent.
-That she traveled alone from FL to Indiana for annual visits was something I found amazing.
+Flo was a grandmother of mine, one whom I admired greatly.
+As a young girl in the 1950s and 60s, I did not know women who were independent.
+That she traveled alone from Florida to Indiana for annual visits was amazing.
 I looked up to her courage.
-She was a secretary for an insurance company and she journaled every year of her life.
-I never got to read those journals but would love to know where they are.
+She was a secretary for an insurance company, and she journaled every year of her life.
+I never got to read those journals, but I would love to know where they are.

 As Flora Louise Oliver, her luggage tags said “Flo”.
-Many years later, after other marriages, she changed her last name to Olcott so her luggage tags would once again correctly read “Flo”.
-We always heard she had been married 5 – 7 times but I can’t verify that.
+Many years later, after other marriages, she changed her last name to Olcott so her luggage tags would again correctly read “Flo”.
+We always heard she had been married 5 – 7 times, but I can’t verify that.

 Yes, she did have some interesting driving habits.
-She did say “my turn” and proceed through an intersection.
-She also stopped in the middle of the road to check her map.
+She said, “My turn,” proceeded through an intersection, and stopped in the middle of the road to check her map.

-I looked forward to our time together and especially when she took me to Woolworth cafeterias or the Glendale Mall for cheesecake.
+I looked forward to our time together, especially when she took me to Woolworth cafeterias or the Glendale Mall for cheesecake.
 She was a strong and outspoken Christian lady. ~Karen

-Don’t forget to check out Flora’s life up close and personal!
+Don’t forget to check out Flora’s life, both personal and professional!

 That’s all for now, take care!